gwltrs/greenspun/README.md

 ### Why are type annotations required?

 For similar reasons to [Why is everything named in a verbose manner?](#why-is-everything-named-in-a-verbose-manner).
 Omitting types doesn't save time in the long run, at least not for me personally.
-I lean on type-driven development so much that when types are inferred.
+I lean on type-driven development so much that when types are inferred, I find that much of my headspace is consumed by my anxiety- and curiosity-driven desire to know the concrete types of the data I'm working with.
+In addition, when I have a confusing compile-time type error that I'm not able to easily resolve because I'm in a language that champions type inference (like Haskell), I find that adding optional type annotations to the problem code either clarifies my confusion quickly or at least ends up being a time-saving precursor to deeper debugging.

+the simplest solution for me is just to add all the optional type annotations to the variables in the problem function, which usually narrows it down to a single line.

 I've always preferred C#/C++ style variable/function definitions as it